Muirfield/pmimporter/README.md

 Overview
 --------

-* pmconvert - main conversion tool
+* convert - main conversion tool
-* pmcheck - read world maps and analyze the block, object composition
+* check - read world maps and analyze the block, object composition
-* pmentities - dump entity information
+* entities - dump entity information
-* pmlevel - manipulate some level.dat settings
+* level - manipulate some level.dat settings
 * nbtdump - Dump the contents of NBT files
 * dumpchunk - Extract an specific chunk from a map so it can be processed by nbtdump.